mmalmi/rod/README.md

 - [ ] Advanced deduplication

 - currently leaks memory and crashes on Heroku after some time
+- networking fails to connect on some ubuntu settings, investigating

 ## Develop
 [Rust](https://doc.rust-lang.org/book/ch01-01-installation.html) is required.